theorangepotato/programming-languages-2019/BNFC-installation.md

     sudo apt install haskell-platform
     sudo apt install haskell-stack

+## Working with Docker

+Jonathan Burns produced a setup that may simplify installation for some using Docker, see [here](https://github.com/alexhkurz/programming-languages-2019/blob/master/LambdaNat-with-Docker/README.md) for details.

+Scott Weller wrote up a [VM tutorial]( https://docs.google.com/document/d/17nty9Se19jSxUnQc2G2I635hvn12izD9a77ujF4yamk/edit?usp=sharing) of how to install a Linux VM on Windows to work with Docker.

 ## Working under Linux/MacOS

 Installing BNFC under Linux/MacOS requires installing the programming language [Haskell](https://www.haskell.org/) first.
 You also need the package management system [Cabal](https://www.haskell.org/cabal/), but it is already part of the Haskell platform.
 So the first step should be: